laarchambault/struct/README.md

 # Current Features
 1. Login with user authentication
 2. Add a contact by entering email address.
-This initializes a request contact.
+This initializes a contact request.
 Once approved, builders/subcontractors can use their list of contacts to add users to a job or project
 3. Create Jobs
 Each job site, or collection of tasks to be managed, is called a 'job'.
 Builders (or any user) may create a job.
 Each job utilizes a timeline to display all of the projects (sub-task) related to the job.
 4. Project Management